 Number of veterans who live in Virginia Beach

-Approximate percentage of Virginia Beach veterans that are 65+
+Approximate 34% of Virginia Beach veterans are age 65+

 Resources for Virginia Beach veterans